MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-alert.md

 ---
 # required metadata

-title: Alert module
+title: Add an alert module to a page
-description: This topic explains how to use a Alert module in ecommerce pages
+description: This topic covers alert modules and how to add them to site pages in Dynamics 365 Commerce.
-author:  anupamar
+author:  anupamar-ms
-manager: BrendanS
+manager: annbe
-ms.date: 07/19/2019
+ms.date: 10/01/2019
 ms.topic: article
 ms.prod:
-ms.service: dynamics-365-commerce
+ms.service: dynamics-ax-retail
 ms.technology:

 # optional metadata